South Florida House Republicans Vote Against President Biden's $1.9 Trillion Pandemic Relief Package

 MIAMI (CBSMiami) – On Saturday morning, the US House of Representatives passed President Joe Biden’s $1.9 trillion pandemic relief package, but the bill did not pass with bipartisan support.

 President Joe Biden said, “We have no time to waste.
-If we act now, decisively, quickly, and boldly, we can finally get ahead of this virus.”READ MORE: Johnson & Johnson Single-Shot COVID-19 Vaccine Joining In The Fight Against Global Pandemic
+If we act now, decisively, quickly, and boldly, we can finally get ahead of this virus.”READ MORE: Inter Miami CF Unveils 'La Palma' 2021 Secondary Jersey, As Team Gets Ready For 2021 MLS Season

 President Biden praised the House for passing the bill and calling on the Senate to take quick action.